Miloupost1988/challenges/backend/UploadApi/README.md

 ## NON-FUNCTIONAL requirements

-* Use out off-the-shelf components and frameworks (misc.
+* Use off-the-shelf components and frameworks (misc.
 Rails Components, ActiveStorage, Devise, Rspec, …)
 * Create Unit and Integration tests
 * Add at least some README style docs for installing, setup and running the app